Code: 781927

 Trigger alert: Sensory overwhelm

 As a late-identified autistic person, I'm still coming to understand what my real needs are after years of pre-identification confusion.
-Now I'm realizing that one of the reasons it's been hard for me to identify my needs is that they can be so different on days when I'm overwhelmed than on days when I'm not overwhelmed.
-Not only that, but on days when I've overwhelmed, I can also lack the capacity to assess what my needs are or how they might be different from other days.
-That layer of unpredictability is consistently in my life, adding unmanageability and acting as a barrier from feeling like I know my whole self.
+I've managed to put together some self-care strategies that really help.
+But I'm realizing that one of the reasons it's been hard for me to identify my needs is that they can be so different on days when I'm overwhelmed than on days when I'm not overwhelmed.
+Not only that, but on days when I've overwhelmed, I'm also less able to assess what my needs are or take the steps to fulfill them.
+That unmanageability makes it hard to feel like I'm in control of what's happening to me, which impacts my sense of self and self-esteem.

 Share questions: